Cyrus McCormick: Legal controversies and success

 Another McCormick Company competitor was John Henry Manny of Rockford, Illinois.
 After the Manny Reaper beat the McCormick version at the Paris Exposition of 1855, McCormick filed a lawsuit against Manny for patent infringement.
 McCormick demanded that Manny stop producing reapers, and pay McCormick $400,000.
 The trial, originally scheduled for Chicago in September 1855, featured prominent lawyers on both sides.
 McCormick hired the former U.S. Attorney General Reverdy Johnson and New York patent attorney Edward Nicholl Dickerson.
-Manny hired George Harding and Edwin M. Stanton.
+Manny hired George Harding and Edwin Stanton.
 Because the trial was set to take place in Illinois, Harding hired the local Illinois lawyer Abraham Lincoln.
-The trial was moved to Cincinnati, Ohio, however.
-Manny won the case, with an opinion by the State Supreme Court Judge John McLean.
-Lincoln did not contribute to the defense.
-Stanton had objected to Lincoln's presence, referring to him as "that damned long armed ape."
-After being elected president five years later, Lincoln selected Stanton to be his Secretary of War where he became one of Lincoln's key advisers.
+Manny finally won the case on appeal to the U.S. Supreme Court.

-In 1856, McCormick's factory was producing more than 4000 reapers each year, mostly sold in the Midwest and West.
+In 1856, McCormick's factory was producing more than 4,000 reapers each year, mostly sold in the Midwest and West.
 In 1861, however, Hussey's patent was extended but McCormick's was not.
 McCormick's outspoken opposition to Lincoln and the anti-slavery Republican party may not have helped his cause.
 McCormick decided to seek help from the U.S. Congress to protect his patent.

-In 1871, the factory burned down in the Great Chicago Fire, but McCormick heeded his wife's advice to rebuild, and it reopened in 1873 even as McCormick's health declined, so she took a greater role in the family's business as well as philanthropic affairs.
+In 1871, the factory burned down in the Great Chicago Fire, but McCormick rebuilt and it reopened in 1873.
 In 1879, brother Leander changed the company's name from "Cyrus H. McCormick and Brothers" to "McCormick Harvesting Machine Company".
-He wanted to acknowledge the contributions of others in the family to the reaper "invention" and company, especially their father.
+To the annoyance of Cyrus, Leander tried to emphasize the contributions of others in the family to the reaper invention, especially their father.

 Family relationships

-On January 26, 1858, 49-year-old Cyrus McCormick married his secretary Nancy "Nettie" Fowler (1835–1923).
+On January 26, 1858, 49-year-old Cyrus McCormick married Nancy "Nettie" Fowler.
 She was an orphan from New York who had graduated from the Troy Female Seminary and moved to Chicago.
-They had met two years earlier and shared views about business, religion and Democratic party politics.
+They had met six months earlier and shared views about business, religion and Democratic party politics.
 They had seven children: